MohammadJavadArdestani/solve-sudoku-by-CSP/README.md

 ## Colored Sudoku
 1- Each number should be unique in its row and column.<br>
 2- Each cell must contain a color s.t for every two adjacent cells.
-If a cell has a greater number, then its color should have more priority over that adjacent
+If a cell has a greater number, then its color should have more priority over that adjacent.

 ### Input:
 In the first line, enter m, n(number of colors and dimension of the table).<br>